compositeurdigital/compositeurdigital.github.io/UX/en/index.md

 Learn how to build your own universes and what type of content you can use.

 ### [Purchase a license](purchase_license.md)
+How a license can be purchased using *Compositeur Digital UX*.

 ### [FAQ](FAQ/index.md)
 Contains frequently asked questions about installing and using *Compositeur Digital UX* and provides solutions to common problems.